Engaging Northshore School District educators in the powerful work of leading equity-driven instruction.

 Attending Multiple Academies and Action Research Projects

-Participants are welcome to complete two academies - one in autumn and one in winter.
-Academy Alumni - participants who have completed an Academy in a prior year - are welcome to enroll in a different academy this year.
+Academy alumni, participants who have completed an academy in a prior year, are welcome to enroll in a different academy this year.
 Participants who completed the initial Organizing Module in any year will not need to complete it again.

-The Academy experience and curriculum are designed so those participating in multiple Academies will build upon and deepen their knowledge.
-Projects developed as a result of participation in any of the three academies in autumn may be carried over with continued focus into another Academy during winter.
-This will provide autumn academy participants with additional framing for understanding their action research projects, and the specific equity issues they have taken up.
+The academy experience and curriculum are designed so those participating in multiple academies will build upon and deepen their knowledge.
+Projects developed as a result of participation in any of the three academies may be carried over with continued focus into another academy.
+This will provide participants with additional framing for understanding their action research projects, and the specific equity issues they have taken up.